Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 We use the set-embedding bundling function.
 We claim that $I$ is a ``yes''-instance of \probSetCover if and only if it is possible to preclude $d$'s victory by adding at most $h$ (bundles of) candidates.

-Prior to adding any of the candidates, we have the following scores: \begin{enumerate} \item $d$ receives $2n-2$ points ($d$ wins head-to-head contests with all the remaining registered candidates). \item $p$ receives $n-1$ points ($p$ wins head-to-head contests with the members of $F$). \item every dummy candidate~$d_i\in D$ receives at most $2n-3$ points ($d_i$ wins head-to-head contests with all the members of $F$, with $p$, and---at most---all the remaining members of $D$). \item every dummy candidate~$f_i\in F$ receives at most $n-2$ points ($f_i$ wins head-to-head contests with---at most---the remaining members of $F$). \end{enumerate}
+Prior to adding any of the candidates, we have the following scores: \begin{enumerate} \item $d$ receives $2n'-2$ points ($d$ wins head-to-head contests with all the remaining registered candidates). \item $p$ receives $n'-1$ points ($p$ wins head-to-head contests with the members of $F$). \item Every dummy candidate~$d_i\in D$ receives at most $2n'-3$ points ($d_i$ wins head-to-head contests with all the members of $F$, with $p$, and---at most---all remaining members of~$D$). \item Every dummy candidate~$f_i\in F$ receives at most $n'-2$ points ($f_i$ wins head-to-head contests with---at most---the remaining members of $F$). \end{enumerate}

-It is easy to verify through simple calculation that if there is a set cover for $I$ of size at most $h$, then adding the members of $\SetCandidateSet$ that correspond to the cover ensures that $d$ is not a winner (relative to $d$, $p$ gets additional $n$ points).
+Now, if there is a set cover for $I$ of size at most $h$, then adding the members of $\SetCandidateSet$ that correspond to the cover ensures that $d$ is not a winner (relative to $d$, $p$ gets additional $n'$ points).

-For the other direction, note that adding candidates to the election cannot decrease the score of any existing candidate.
+For the reverse direction, note that adding candidates to the election cannot decrease the score of any existing candidate.
 Thus, in order to beat $d$, we must add candidates to increase (relative to $d$) the score of some candidate.
-We make several observations: \begin{enumerate} \item The candidates in $\SetCandidateSet$ themselves do not contribute to the increase of a score of any candidate relative to $p$ because all the other candidates (including $d$) win head-to-head contests against them. \item The scores of the members of $D$ do not change relative to the score of $d$ irrespective which other candidates join the election. \item By the first observation in this enumeration, the maximum possible increase of a score of candidate is by $n$ points (if this candidate defeats all members of $\ElementCandidateSet$ and members of $\ElementCandidateSet$ join the election).
-Since all members of set $F$ have score at most $n-2$, neither of them can obtain score higher than $d$, irrespective which candidates we add. \end{enumerate} As a final conclusion, we have that the only candidate that can possibly defeat $d$ is $p$, and this happens only if all members of $\ElementCandidateSet$ join the election.
+We make several observations: \begin{enumerate} \item The candidates in $\SetCandidateSet$ themselves do not contribute to the increase of a score of any candidate relative to $p$ because all the other candidates (including $d$) win head-to-head contests against them. \item The scores of the members of $D$ do not change relative to the score of $d$ irrespective which other candidates join the election. \item By the first observation in this enumeration, the maximum possible increase of a score of candidate is by $n'$ points (if this candidate defeats all members of $\ElementCandidateSet$ and members of $\ElementCandidateSet$ join the election).
+Since all members of set $F$ have score at most $n'-2$, none of them can obtain score higher than $d$, irrespective which candidates we add. \end{enumerate} As a final conclusion, we have that the only candidate that can possibly defeat $d$ is $p$, and this happens only if all members of $\ElementCandidateSet$ join the election.
 It is possible to ensure that this happens by adding at most $h$ bundles of candidates if and only if there is a set cover for $I$ of size at most $h$.